-(a) The City will provide an education and training assistance program to provide reimbursement to employees for tuition and book costs only for attending and completing, with a satisfactory grade (C or better), courses in the adult high school program, at Santa Rosa Junior College, at Sonoma State University or any other educational institution acceptable to the City.
+The City will provide an education and training assistance program to provide reimbursement to employees for tuition, parking, and book costs only for attending and completing, with a satisfactory grade (C or better), courses in the adult high school program, at Santa Rosa Junior College, at Sonoma State University or any other accredited educational institution (including an online or trade school) acceptable to the City.
 All courses or classes for which reimbursement will be requested must be previously approved by the Supervisor and the City Manager prior to the start of said classes and approval requested on the appropriate City form.
 The maximum allowed amount reimbursable for tuition is one thousand dollars (\$1,000) per instructional period plus books and materials, with a total reimbursable amount not to exceed three thousand dollars (\$3,000) per calendar year.

-6.20 Longevity Pay
+6.20 Longevity Pay or Educational Incentive Pay

-The City will continue to provide longevity pay to employees, based on continuous years of service (as defined in Section 6.20 (i)) as follows:
+(a) Longevity Pay - The City will continue to provide longevity pay to employees, based on continuous years of service (as defined in this Section 6.20 (a)) as follows: